animuslabs/boid-docs/docs/actions/powermods.md

 pwrmod_index:i32
 ```
 **Authentication**\
-Requires the contract or account auth if the mod isn't expired.
+Requires the contract or account auth if the mod hasn't expired.

 **Validation**\
 `pwrmod_index` must be valid